IBM/deepview/core/README.md

+# Core components of the library
-# Maps unsupported sendnn ops to ATen ops and tracks FX positions
+e.g. Maps unsupported sendnn ops to ATen ops and tracks FX positions